UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/Purchasing_in_Myriad.md

 #### How do I manage who has permission to use our nodes/priority queue?

 When you purchase nodes or priority cycles, we will ask you for a list of usernames of people who have permission to use the resource — access is managed using access control lists on Myriad.
 If your list of users is an entire department, we can automatically generate this list nightly.
-Resource owners or designated resource administrators can request a change of membership of these groups by submitting a ticket in Remedy Force or emailing [rc-support@ucl.ac.uk](mailto:rc-support@ucl.ac.uk).
+Resource owners or designated resource administrators can request a change of membership of these groups by submitting a request in [MyServices](https://myservices.ucl.ac.uk) or emailing [rc-support@ucl.ac.uk](mailto:rc-support@ucl.ac.uk).

 #### What is the difference between paying for priority cycles and purchasing dedicated nodes?